 Walkthrough Mode makes moving between photos in a tour feel natural by aligning the camera orientation between shots connected by hotspots.
 The video below shows that feature in action:

 How to turn it on?

 The Walkthrough Mode can be easily enabled or disabled at any time.
 The checkbox is available in the tour/collection settings page, next to the transitions dropdown.

-Once you are on that screen, all you need to do is to check the box on the right, and Walkthrough Mode will be enabled for that tour.
+Once you are on that screen, all you need to do is to check the box under Walkthrough Mode and this feature will be enabled for that tour.